Letters from the Specific Carbohydrate Diet support group

 support and understanding.
 And I always hear about new medical treatments

 and breakthroughs from the people in our group.
-So it keeps me current on a
+So it keeps me current on

 wide range of treatments.